Create Social Change

 - Please give your recommenders at least three weeks before the application due date to complete their forms.

 Provide a current, chronological resume listing all positions held in at least the last ten years.
 Include any significant volunteer or community service activities.
-Emphasize how a position relates to your proposed graduate work.
+Emphasize how positions relate to your proposed graduate work.

 Your statement of purpose is an essay that describes your interest and reasons for graduate study.
 We will look at the fit between what our program offers and what you hope to receive from it.

-Your statement should be no more than 1,000 words (three pages double-spaced).
-Please address all three components of the prompt below.
+Your statement should be no more than 1,000 words (3 pages, double-spaced).
+Please address all three components of the provided prompt:

 - How have your experiences in education, employment, and public or community work influenced you to seek a graduate degree in public administration?